SurvivorK/opencode-quota/README.md

 ## Full configuration reference

-Settings go in `opencode-quota/quota-toast.json` next to the OpenCode config file you chose during install.
+Settings go in the same `opencode-quota/quota-toast.json` sidecar described above.

 Existing `experimental.quotaToast` settings still work when no sidecar file exists.
 Quota settings do not live in `tui.json`.